EmT7/first-portfolio/README.md

 # Miranda's Portfolio: Week 2-Advanced CSS

+## Description:
-## My 2nd assignment during coding bootcamp was to create a personal portfolio.
+My 2nd assignment during coding bootcamp was to create a personal portfolio.
 As I create more projects and assignments, they will be added.
 Keep watch for steady stream of progress!

 ## Styles Used (Currently):